rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Rhode Island Traffic Court Records

-Rhode Island traffic court records refer to documents related to traffic violations tried under the state’s traffic laws by the Rhode Island Traffic Tribunal (RITT) or Municipal Court.
-In addition to traffic tickets, they also include arraignments, motions, trials, and citations that concern the case.
+Rhode Island traffic court records refer to documents related to traffic violations that the Rhode Island Traffic Tribunal (RITT) or Municipal Court tried under the state's traffic laws.
+In addition to traffic tickets, they include arraignments, motions, trials, and citations concerning the case.
 There are over a hundred thousand traffic violations in Rhode Island every year.
 For each of these violations, traffic tickets are issued.
-The Rhode Island Judiciary maintains these traffic records whether they are resolved in court or by fine.
-The state’s traffic records are available to members of the public.
+The Rhode Island Judiciary maintains these traffic records, whether resolved in court or by fine.
+The state's traffic records are available to members of the public.

 Which Courts in Rhode Island Have Jurisdiction to Hear Traffic Violation Matters?